sgsaenger/vipster/README.md

 Visualization and editing framework for atomistic simulations.

-For more information, please visit the [Homepage](https://sgsaenger.github.io/vipster), installation instructions can be found [here](INSTALL.md).
+For more information, please visit the [Homepage](https://sgsaenger.github.io/vipster).

+Binary releases are available [here](https://github.com/sgsaenger/vipster/releases), installation instructions can be found [here](INSTALL.md).

 Most importantly, [try it in your browser!](https://sgsaenger.github.io/vipster/emscripten/index.html)